mietek/halcyon-website/pages/reference/index.md

 > Type:                | string
 > Command-line option: | `--cabal-repo=...`

-Name and URL of the Cabal repository referenced by the Cabal package database in the Cabal directory.
+Name and URL of the Cabal repository to be referenced in the Halcyon `cabal.config` file.

-The value must match the format of a `remote-repo` entry in a `cabal.config` file.
+The value must be in `remote-repo` format.

 **Note:**  HTTPS URLs aren’t supported.
 See Cabal issue [`#936`](https://github.com/haskell/cabal/issues/936) for details.